Skip to content

 New doctor visit Ask if the provider accepts SoonerCare and new patients.
 Call before driving.
 Provider lists can be out of date.

-Specialist far away Ask SoonerRide about ride rules, mileage reimbursement, and long-distance options.
+Specialist far away Ask SoonerRide about ride rules and mileage reimbursement.
 Book early.
 Long trips may need more review.

-No internet Ask the helpline or a Community Action office for application help.
-Libraries, schools, and clinics may have computers or fax help.
+No internet Ask a helpline, clinic, library, or Community Action office for application help.
+Libraries and clinics may have computers or fax help.

 Housing, rent, repairs, and utilities